chiralityflow/CAFE/README.md

-# CAFE
+# MadCAFE
-Developmental repo for the chiral automised flow extension (CAFE) for MadGraph5_aMC@NLO
+Developmental repo for the chiral automised flow extension (MadCAFE) for MadGraph5_aMC@NLO

-CAFE is a tool based on the MG5aMC framework developed for scattering element evaluation using the chirality-flow formalism for the standard model of particle physics.
+MadCAFE is a tool based on the MG5aMC framework developed for scattering element evaluation using the chirality-flow formalism for the standard model of particle physics.